Jagan-18/Terraform_Doc/README.md

 6. **Environment Separation**: Use separate state files for each environment (e.g., dev, staging, prod) by utilizing **Terraform workspaces** or dedicated backends for each environment.
 This prevents accidental changes across environments.

 ---
+## 15. What is Terraform's "module registry," and how can you leverage it?
+- Terraform's "module registry" is a central repository for sharing and discovering Terraform modules.
+The module registry allows users to publish their modules, which are reusable and shareable components of Terraform configurations.
+- By leveraging the module registry, you can easily discover existing modules that address your infrastructure needs, reducing duplication of effort.
+You can reference modules in your Terraform code using their registry URL and version.